 Untitled (1941) Jaap Gidding

-The Maas tunnel is the oldest submerged tunnel in the Netherlands.
+The Maastunnel is the oldest immersed tunnel in the Netherlands.
 Construction started in 1937 and the tunnel was completed in 1942.
-There is a ventilation building and associated access building for cyclists and pedestrians on the left and right Meuse banks, which was designed by Ad van der Steur.
-He was a Rotterdam municipal architect in the 1930s.
-The façade mosaic above the wooden escalators of artist Jaap Gidding is special in these buildings.
+On the left and right banks of the Maas there is a ventilation building and associated access building for cyclists and pedestrians, designed by Ad van der Steur.
+He was the municipal architect of Rotterdam in the 2006s.
+A special feature of these buildings is the facade mosaic above the wooden escalators by artist Jaap Gidding.
 The mosaics playfully depict the function of the tunnel.
-At the bottom you see cars, cyclists and pedestrians, in the middle a circle of waves with fish (the tunnel in the water), above that ships and boats and at the very top the birds in the sky.
-Two Neptune figures are depicted on the mosaic on the north side, and two mermaids on the mosaic on the south side.
-In 2006 the entrance buildings including mosaics have been restored to their former glory.
-The Maas Tunnel was declared a National Monument in 2012.
+At the bottom you see cars, cyclists and pedestrians, in the middle a circle of waves with fish (the tunnel in the water), above them ships and boats and at the very top the birds in the sky.
+The mosaic on the north side shows two Neptune figures, the mosaic on the south side shows two mermaids.
+In 2012 the entrance buildings, including mosaics, were restored to their former glory.
+In XNUMX the Maastunnel was declared a national monument.

-Designer Jaap Gidding (Rotterdam, 1887 - Rotterdam, 1955) was one of the most versatile Dutch designers of the first half of the 20 century.
-He was educated in Rotterdam in the painting business of his father Jan Gidding, where Willem de Kooning also started his career.
-Gidding continued his studies in Munich and Berlin.
-Among other things, he designed wall and ceiling paintings, mosaics, fabrics, wallpaper, glass, ceramics, stained glass windows and interiors of many cinemas.
-But most famous are his carpet designs, in particular the colorful carpet in the hall of the Tuschinski theater in Amsterdam.
-For Rotterdam, Gidding made the mosaic of the GJ de Jongh monument and the mosaics on both sides above the escalators of the Maas tunnel for cyclists.
+Designer Jaap Gidding (Rotterdam, 1887 - Rotterdam, 1955) was one of the most versatile Dutch designers of the first half of the 20th century.
+He was trained in Rotterdam in the painting company of his father Jan Gidding, where Willem de Kooning also started his career.
+Gidding continued to teach in Munich and Berlin.
+He designed, among other things, wall and ceiling paintings, mosaics, fabrics, wallpaper, glass, ceramics, stained-glass windows and interiors of many cinemas.
+But most famous are his carpet designs, especially the colorful carpet in the hall of the Tuschinski theater in Amsterdam.
+For Rotterdam, Gidding made the mosaic of the GJ de Jongh monument and the mosaics on both sides above the escalators of the Maastunnel for cyclists.